 I ask your support of these practices and encourage you to seek additional information if you disagree or have questions about why we do things a certain way.
-Often misunderstandings can be cleared up with a direct conversation with the teacher or Principal.
+Often misunderstandings are cleared up with a direct conversation with the teacher or the administration.